CityofToronto/bdit_volumes/volume_project/clustering/README.md

 The result of this exercise is a lookup table of location and cluster ids and a list of cluster centre profiles to be fed into extract+estimate phase of volume reporting.
 Based on existing counts, the six cluster centres are shown below:
 !['cluster_profiles'](img/cluster_profiles.PNG)
-* Percentage shown is the percent share of this profile among all individual profiles.
+* Percentage shown is the percent share of segments that belong to this cluster among all segments.
 * The bands represent 25% and 95% percentile of the profiles.

 The distribution of profiles is shown below: